MrMaverick79/you-autocomplete-me/README.md

    ```

 Just be sure that you correctly point  `charRNN()` to the path where you have the models.

 And that is it!
 If you open the console, you should firstly see that the Ml5 library is connected.
 Then you will return an object with a key `sample`, which is has been generated from your model!

-4. Create a front end to allow users to enter text,  and then have the model supply the next line
+   **4. Create a front end to allow users to enter text.**

 There are many rich text editors available, but this project makes use of [TipTap](https://tiptap.dev/), a headless Rich Text editor that is built on ProseMirror.
 The editor inserts new lines each time the user requests a suggestion, and includes the ability toadd titles and print the finished piece.

+This could also be done with a simple HTML textarea.

 ## Wishlist / Future Additions

--[ ] Translate the project to Typescript
+-[] Translate the project to Typescript

--[ ] Further models, refining the current models
+-[] Further models, refining the current models

--[ ] "Rhyme mode" using API
+-[] "Rhyme mode" using API

 ## Known Bugs :bug: